nervina-labs/flashsigner-sdk-js/README.md

 // If called within a function, you may need to manually `return` after the `signTransactionWithRedirect` call.
 ```

+#### `generateSignTransactionURL`

+Generate a url to flashsigner.com and sign transaction.

+`generateSignTransactionURL` params is the same as `signTransactionWithRedirect`.

 ##### options

 * `successURL` — `string`: The URL that will be redirected after sign transaction.